 It’s pretty rare for city or suburban homes to meet all these checks.
 Most wind turbine owners live out in rural areas.

-Step 1: Wind Site Assessment
+Step 1: Measure Wind Speed and Assess the Site

 The very first step is figuring out exactly how much wind your property gets and where to place the turbine.
-Professional site assessment really makes a difference, but there are some lower cost, DIY options if you’re patient.
+Professional site assessment really makes a difference, but there are some lower-cost, DIY options if you’re patient.

-- Wind measurement: Pros use anemometers on tall masts (think 30 feet or higher) and monitor wind speeds over months to get a real average.
+- Wind measurement: Professionals use anemometers on tall masts (think 30 feet or higher) and monitor wind speeds over months to get a real average.
 DIYers can try smaller, temporary anemometers to get a rough idea, but the data might not be as reliable.
 Online wind maps help, but local stuff like nearby trees or slopes can mess with readings.

 - Tower height: The higher the better, but that comes with extra costs (think more materials, taller cranes, possibly tougher permits).
 Most residential towers range from 60 to 120 feet.